richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 Despite that, it's very easy to write a microbenchmark to discard the branch-free implementation by creating very predictable benchmark data, and it's very common not to vary microbenchmark data much to avoid garbage collection related noise.
 The problem with making this comparison is that branch prediction is both effective and stateful on modern processors.
-The branch predictor is capable of learning (and over-fitting to) the benchmark data; the benchmark must be able to maintain uncertainty without introducing other confounding factors.
+The branch predictor is capable of learning the branch decisions implied by the benchmark data; the benchmark must be able to maintain uncertainty without introducing other confounding factors.

 > Dan Luu's [presentation](https://danluu.com/branch-prediction/) about branch predictors is excellent.